-Results of 2019 Advisory Vote to Approve Executive Compensation
+Results of 2020 Advisory Vote to Approve Executive Compensation

-At our 2019 annual meeting of stockholders, 71.9% of the votes cast were in favor of our advisory resolution regarding the compensation of our NEOs.
+At our 2020 annual meeting of stockholders, 82% of the votes cast were in favor of our advisory resolution regarding the compensation of our NEOs.
 Our Board and Compensation Committee value the feedback received from our stockholders.
-Our Compensation Committee reviewed the result of the stockholders' advisory vote on executive compensation and reached out for feedback from our stockholders.
-In response to investor feedback we have included disclosure in this proxy statement to make clear that our annual cash incentive compensation is contingent upon the Company meeting certain financial parameters and tied to specific performance measures.
-As more fully described above, if pre-determined financial parameters are not met at a level of at least 70% and profitability is not reached, no incentive compensation is payable under the plan, consistent with our historical practice.
-Additionally, we have revised our stock ownership guidelines to include non-employee directors as further detailed below.
+Our Compensation Committee reviewed the result of the stockholders' advisory vote on executive compensation and reached out for feedback from our stockholders about ways to improve our executive compensation program.
+In response to investor feedback, the Company revised its executive compensation strategy for 2021 to better align executive compensation with performance by allocating a portion of the equity compensation to performance-based awards that vest based on achievement of pre-defined financial measures relating to the earnings per share of the year-end financial results of the Company.
+The Company's Board has also adopted a compensation recovery or clawback policy.
+Because our discussions with investors occurred in response to the advisory resolution at our 2020 annual meeting of stockholders as a means to better understand their views on our compensation program, the changes we implemented were made after the compensation program for 2020 had already been established.
+Additional information concerning the Company's 2021 pay structure will be provided in our 2022 Proxy Statement.
 The Compensation Committee will continue to consider feedback from stockholders and the results of future advisory votes on executive compensation in making executive compensation decisions.